eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 Notes
 -----

-At the present time, *Micro RTPS Gen* only supports Structs composed of integer, string, array and sequence types even though it is planned to enhance the capabilities of the *Micro RTPS Gen* tool in a near future.
+At the present time, *Micro XRCE-DDS Gen* only supports Structs composed of integer, string, array and sequence types even though it is planned to enhance the capabilities of the *Micro XRCE-DDS Gen* tool in a near future.